JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 “Nothing,” I said.
 “Why?” he asked.
 “I don’t have enough money,” I said.
 “So what?” he responded as he turned his head and looked down the block.

-He then  .walked a bit down the side of Speedway and he pointed to the side door.
+I looked to where he was looking and then we both walked a bit down the block next to the side of Speedway and he pointed to the side door.

 “So what?”
 I said.